A probabilistic approach for acoustic emission based monitoring techniques: with application to structural health monitoring: A probabilistic perspective for AE-based monitoring techniques

 \subsection{AE event identification in a time-series signal recorded from a lead-break test}

-A common and convenient way to simulate AE events is by breaking pencil-leads on an elastic surface.
-This type of source was simulated here with a Hsu-Nielson device \cite{hsu1977}, and then recorded with a 40dB WB Mistras AE sensor attached to the same surface.
-Figure \ref{fig:AE_led_break} shows the AE signal recorded during the test.
+A common approach to simulate convincing AE events is by breaking pencil-leads on an elastic surface.
+This type of source was simulated here with a Hsu-Nielson device~\cite{hsu1977}, and then recorded with a 40dB WB Mistras AE sensor attached to the same surface.
+Figure \ref{fig:AE_led_break} shows a section of the AE signal recorded during the test.
 The time-series clearly displays at least two distinct bursts, indicating the instances when the pencil-leads snapped.
-The challenge is to have an algorithm identify and isolate these AE events.
-If one were to establish some threshold, then voltage crossings can be assumed to be indications of AE activity.
-Intuitively, this approach could easily detect the bursts observed here, to then have them isolated from the rest of the signal.
+For the purposes of this demonstration, a $99^{th}$-percentile threshold was employed.

-The problem, however, is that a vast number of \say{events} deriving from the background noise would also be taken into consideration, when only the main events caused by the pencil-lead breaks are of actual interest.
-Some progress can be achieved by adopting the Bayesian approach described above.
-Being explicit, the count-rate $\lambda$, associated with the background noise was therefore assumed to be distributed according to a Gamma distribution, and the corresponding parameters were set to units ($a = b = 1$) under the assumption that $\lambda$ will be expected to be zero or some other value near zero.
+The problem, as highlighted earlier, is that a vast number of \say{events} deriving from the background noise would also be taken into consideration, when only the main events caused by the pencil-lead breaks are of actual interest.
+Some progress can be achieved by adopting the Bayesian approach described above, where the count-rate $\lambda$, associated with the background noise, can be assumed to be distributed according to a Gamma distribution, with corresponding parameters set to units ($a = b = 1$), under the assumption that $\lambda$ will be expected to be zero or some other value near zero, given the relatively high threshold established in this demonstration.
 The reasoning behind this assumption is again based on treating the generated AE-waves as rare events.
+However, it should be acknowledged that careful tuning of these parameters may be necessary to account for the expected counts given a specific threshold.
+While the consideration of priors in Bayesian modelling is crucial, exploring the choice of priors for this specific application would require additional extensive work, potentially diverting the reader's attention from the main purpose of this demonstration.
+Investigating the selection of priors in this context remains a subject for future research.

 After windowing the entire time-series with a non-overlapping square function, 20 samples were extracted and used to infer the posterior distribution.
 It is reiterated here that these samples are counts from sections known to lack any form of meaningful AE activity.
 The probability of observing $x$ number of threshold crossings in a given section was calculated using equation (\ref{eq:neg_bin}).
 In order to quantify the confidence of an AE event existing within a section, equation (\ref{eq:nll}) was evaluated on each of the remaining sections.
 The results can be seen in Figure \ref{fig:poisson_led_break}, where colour-bars representing the NLL were included.
 By looking at Figure \ref{fig:nwind_4650}, the sudden increases in the NLL can be interpreted as an anomaly being detected, which in turn happen to correspond to the AE events of interest.